dietercoopman/sajan/README.md

   bye                 Delete sajan
-  alias               Create an alias for a program or command aliases             Show all aliases on your system
+  alias               Create an alias for a program or command aliases             Show all aliases on your system dnsflush            Clear the dns cache of your computer secret              Let sajan create you a secure password

 Programs: